Cytosine1999/Notes/README.md

 # Notes
 Interesting stuff.

-Sort_js: a webpage demonstrates quick sort.
+Sort_js: a webpage quick sort demonstration.

-Othello_java: a command line game with a simple AI.
+Othello_java: a command line game with a simple AI (corrently not available).

-Alkane_enumeration: a programme calculate number of isomeride of alkane.
+Alkane_enumeration: a programme calculates number of isomeride of alkane.

-Lambda: lambda calculation demonstrates in python.
+Lambda: lambda calculation demonstration in python.